Pinellas County Flood Zones · 2026 Guide

 Where this data comes from

-Flood zone designations (X / X-shaded / AE / VE / AO) are pulled from FEMA Map Service Center and cross-referenced with Pinellas County Enterprise GIS.
-These are authoritative public records and accurate as of May 2026.
+Flood zone designations (X / X-shaded / AE / VE / AO) are screened from the FEMA Map Service Center and cross-referenced with Pinellas County Enterprise GIS.
+Neighborhood-level notes are a starting point, not a substitute for parcel-level verification.